 - When selecting a V-Go option, healthcare professionals should refer to their own experience when initiating continuous subcutaneous insulin infusion therapy with a patient.
 If unfamiliar, the healthcare professional should refer to insulin therapy guidelines from diabetes associations and product prescribing information. - The following should be considered when initially prescribing V-Go: - Understand the total daily dose of insulin your patient is actually taking with their current insulin regimen versus what is being prescribed.
-Selecting the correct V-Go option may lessen the risk of hypoglycemia (low blood sugar). - It is common practice to reduce the total daily insulin dose when starting a patient on continuous subcutaneous insulin infusion therapy and this reduction should be considered when starting a patient on V-Go.
+Healthcare professionals should be aware of the potential for overbasalization with insulin therapy.
+Selecting the correct V-Go option may lessen the risk of hypoglycemia (low blood sugar). - It is common practice to use weight-based dosing and reduce the total daily insulin dose when starting a patient on continuous subcutaneous insulin infusion therapy and these factors should be considered when starting a patient on V-Go.